 If so, you could rent out an additional unit that’s attached to your home.
 This could be a unit that either comes with the house or one that you build yourself.

 This will obviously take some effort because you’ll need to fix it up and turn it into a space someone would want to rent.
-But if you have the interest, this could be a great way to become a house hacker while still protecting your family’s personal space.
+But if you have the interest, this could be the best way to become a house hacker while still protecting your family’s personal space.

 Things to Consider Before Getting Started

-House hacking can be a great way to boost your monthly cash flow and create a form of passive income, but it isn’t for everyone.
+House hacking can boost your monthly cash flow and create a form of passive income, but it isn’t for everyone.
 Here are a few things you’ll want to consider before you get started:

 - The location: When you’re looking for the right home to purchase, you may be tempted to look for the best deal possible.
 But you should think carefully about the location you’re buying into.
 Buying a house in a great neighborhood will allow you to charge premium rates on rent.
 Not to mention, if you purchase a home in a bad neighborhood then it’s possible you won’t get many interested renters.